 This post is also available in: Svenska

 Children must be allowed to be outside as much as possible.
 They need to play and run and eat ice cream and bike and have a wonderful time in the heat.
-But the sun’s rays can be dangerous, and children’s skin needs to be protected.
-Tips and advice about sun protection for babies and children including sunscreen and more.
+While the sun’s rays are warming, children’s skin needs to be protected.
+Tips and advice about sun protection for babies and children using sunscreen and more.

 Is sun protection important for children?

-Yes.
-It is well established that our skin, no matter at what age, needs to be protected against sunburn to reduce possible risk of skin cancer.
-The best sun protection is clothing.
+Yes, it is well established that the skin needs to be protected against sunburn to reduce possible risk of skin cancer.
+The best form of sun protection is clothing.
 This includes a sun hat (preferably one which also protects the neck) or a cap.
-For children who are not crawling and running yet, shade is the best protection (use a parasol or tree!).
-Sun protection for the stroller is also good to keep children cool during the summer heat.
+For children who are not crawling and running yet, shade is the best protection (e.g. parasol or tree!).
+Sun protection is also good for those who ride the stroller.

 Choose shade in the middle of the day

 During scorching hot summer days, the sun’s rays burn strongest for a few hours in the middle of the day.
-Feel free to try to plan the day so that you are inside between those hours, or playing in the shade under the trees.
-Swimming and outdoor play in the open air can be even better during the afternoon.
+Try to plan your day so that you are inside between those hours, or playing in the shade under the trees.
+Swimming and outdoor play in the open air can be even better suited in the afternoon.

-During the holidays, you can schedule in a siesta.
-Rest indoors or in the shade after lunch for the whole family.
-That way, children can also stay up longer and you can enjoy balmy evenings together without the risk of sunburn.
+During the holidays you can plan a siesta with rest indoors or in the shade after lunch for the whole family.
+Then children can also stay up longer and you can enjoy balmy evenings together without the risk of sunburn.

 Sun hat or sunglasses?

-Put on a sun hat when the children are out in the sun.
-The advantage of a sun hat is that it also protects the face and neck from the sun and provides adequate protection for the eyes.
-Sunglasses for small children are not dangerous, nor necessary.
+Put on a sun hat when children are out in the sun.
+The advantage of a sun hat is that it also protects the face and neck from the sun.
+It also provides adequate protection for the eyes.
+Sunglasses for small children are not dangerous nor necessary in any way.